felmoltor/RobotsRider/README.md

-    -d, --domain DOMAIN              Domain to explore for robots.txt (This option needs program 'theharvester' in your PATH) -u, --urls FILE                  File containing the list of URLs to check for robots.txt -v, --[no-]visit                 Visit the disallowed entries and record the server response [default: True] -F, --[no-]follow                Follow redirect for disallowed entries with 30X responses [default: False] -w, --[no-]wfuzz                 Use wfuzz program to fuzz wildcards in the disallowed entries [Default: False] -o, --output                     TODO: Save the summary of the execution to this beautiful HTML file -L, --loglevel [LOGLEVEL]        Set loggin level (DEBUG, INFO, WARN, ERROR, FATAL)  [default: DEBUG] -h, --help                       Help screen
+    -d, --domain DOMAIN              Domain to explore for robots.txt (This option needs program 'theharvester' in your PATH) -u, --urls FILE                  File containing the list of URLs to check for robots.txt -v, --[no-]visit                 Visit the disallowed entries and record the server response [default: True] -f, --[no-]follow                Follow redirect for disallowed entries with 30X responses [default: False] -w, --[no-]wildcards-fuzz        Use wfuzz program to fuzz wildcards in the disallowed entries [default: False] -b, --[no-]bruteforce            Use wfuzz program to bruteforce Basic Authentication on 401 [default: False] -s, --[no-]scan-vulns            Use vulnerability scanners to scan detected CMS sites [default: False] -o, --output [OFILE]             Save the summary of the execution to this CSV file -L, --loglevel [LOGLEVEL]        Set loggin level (DEBUG, INFO, WARN, ERROR, FATAL)  [default: DEBUG] -h, --help                       Help screen
 ```